-Physicians at the IPM’s Precision Medicine Clinic, led by Himisha Beltran, MD, are currently seeing patients with advanced or refractory cancer.
+Physicians at the EIPM’s Precision Medicine Clinic, led by Himisha Beltran, MD, are currently seeing patients with advanced or refractory cancer.
 Patients are enrolled at the Institute after informed consent through an IRB-approved protocol.
 To refer a patient to the Clinic, please follow the instructions below.

 At this time, patients must have advanced or refractory cancer to participate in studies at the Englander Institute for Precision Medicine and be referred to our Precision Medicine clinic by their clinician.